NEW RELEASE: Dig My Feeling by Willie Bobo

 Dig My Feeling is an escape from modern manufactured cookie-cutter music and it feels so good.

-“The special part about this album is having the opportunity to share unreleased music from my father and to have 100% involvement to insure that my father’s legacy would be portrayed in the right way.
+“The special part about this album is having the opportunity to share unreleased music from my father and to have 100% involvement to ensure that my father’s legacy would be portrayed in the right way.
 Many times when you see a reissue or re-release of music, they include alternate takes and on rare occasions, unearthed recordings which were found in the music vaults of the label.
 In this case, the master recordings were discovered in my mom’s closet.
-Now is the time for this music to be heard because it’s feel good music.
+Now is the time for this music to be heard because it’s feel-good music.
 That makes it timeless.
 The sounds of Latin-jazz, Latin-Funk, soul, grooves, however you want to define it, never gets old,” says Willie’s son Eric.

 Dig My Feeling is so real and so brilliant in evoking different sentiments throughout.
 There’s a bittersweet sadness in The Day It Rained, reminiscent of crooners like Nat King Cole.
 In Broasted or Fried and New Day Magic, you’re easily lost in a feeling of camaraderie as the funky and orchestral sounds of a big band jam come together.
 And, in Round Trip, The Thrill Is Gone and the title track, you get to relive the simple joy of superb Latin Jazz.
 The 11-track album is sure to become a favorite for any gem collector.